kdboller/kdboller.github.io/_posts/2018-03-04-scaling-financial-insights-with-python.markdown

 merged_portfolio_sp_latest['SP 500 Gain / (Loss)'] = merged_portfolio_sp_latest['SP 500 Value'] - merged_portfolio_sp_latest['Cost Basis']

 merged_portfolio_sp_latest.head()
 ```

 You now have what you need in order to compare your portfolio's performance to a portfolio equally invested in the S&P 500.
-The next two code block sections allow you to i) compare YTD performance of each position relative to the S&P 500 (a measure of momentum and how your positions are pacing) and ii) compare most recent closing price for each portfolio position relative to it's most recent closing high (this allows you to assess if a position has triggered a trailing stop, e.g., closed 25% below closing high).
+The next two code block sections allow you to i) compare YTD performance of each position relative to the S&P 500 (a measure of momentum and how your positions are pacing) and ii) compare the most recent closing price for each portfolio position relative to it's most recent closing high (this allows you to assess if a position has triggered a trailing stop, e.g., closed 25% below closing high).

-Below, I'll start with the YTD performance code block.
+Below, I'll start with the YTD performance code block and provide details regarding the code further below.

 ```python